ikicker/pdf-to-audiobook/README.md

 So we made this to assist disabled or older people with reading text, but anyone can use it, including to aid in study.

-**The front end currently works on only Windows, but the back end can be accessed directly, also via terminal.**
+**The front end currently works on Windows and Linux, but the back end can be accessed directly, also via terminal.**

 Notes:
 - Working on simplifying the setup
 - Working on a Linux version
 - Working on release in EXE format and Appimage
+- Working on Uninstaller

 Convert PDF documents into high-quality MP3 or WAV audiobooks using **Kokoro TTS** (recommended) or **Parler-TTS**.